 First of all, OB “swerve” or “turn” should not be confused with throw, which is an entirely different effect.
-A ball can swerve (curve) only while it is sliding with a massé component of spin.
-An object ball rolling with sidespin has no reason to turn, just like a CB rolling straight with sidespin.
+In general, a ball can swerve (curve) only while it is sliding with a massé component of spin (although, see the info below).
+An object ball rolling with sidespin genrally has no reason to turn, just like a CB rolling straight with sidespin (although, see the info below) .
 For an explanation and visualization of this, see slide and roll.

 Here are some videos that demonstrate the lack of significant turn, which also apply to a CB rolling with sidespin (e.g., after any swerve has taken place)

 A slight amount of “OB swerve” is possible with massé spin transferred to the OB from follow or draw on the CB (see the end of TP A.24), but the effect is very small and of little practical importance (unless there is a large amount of throw due to cling/skid/kick).
 With the videos above, I am just looking at the effect of pure sidespin as a ball is rolling.
 I call this effect “OB turn.”